TimMilesCox/RTA1/rta/util.rta/README.txt

 If a tree command follows another tree before any . the second tree is inside the earlier one

-file has two arguments, the name inside the RTA1 file system, and the PC file to get the data from
+If file has two arguments, the first is the name in the RTA1 file system, and the the second PC file to load

-the main point is the files in web/ where RTA1's http server looks for documents
+The FS initial purpose is directory web/ where RTA1's http server looks for RTA1 documents

-There is a reason for free$tree$ which is explained later

 The file system architecture loaded here is offered as generic for any underlying sort of filestore